-Deutsche Post DHL Group and Gavi forge global partnership to improve delivery of life-saving vaccines in developing countries
+Deutsche Post DHL Group and Gavi forge global partnership

 - Organizations to collaborate on addressing supply chain challenges to improve access to life-saving vaccines

 - Test program announced with Kenyan Ministry of Health: DHL and Gavi to provide efficient transport management solution for vaccine distribution